Private Jet Flights from Las Vegas to Berlin and vice versa

 Western Air Express moved to a new airfield in 1930, and Rockwell Field was closed.
 In 1948, Alamo Field was renamed McCarran Airport after U.S. Senator Pat McCarran, who had patrolled the airport.
 A new terminal on the east side of the airfield, the original terminal, was opened on 15 September 1963 and all airport operations were moved there.

-In the late 1990s the county decided to build a second airport in Las Vegas, located 30 miles south of the city in the Ivanpah Valley and called IvanPah Valley Airport.
-McCarran’s passenger traffic grew, and the district predicted that the airport would exceed its 5.5 million passenger capacity by 2008.
-The county began obtaining federal land for the future airport and began funding the environmental impact statement.
+The county decided in the late 1990s to develop a second airport in Las Vegas, which would be built 30 miles south of the city in the Ivanpah Valley and would be known as IvanPah Valley Airport.
+Passenger traffic increased in McCarran, and the district projected that the airport would reach its capacity of 5.5 million passengers annually by 2008.
+The county began acquiring federal land for the new airport and began financing the EIS.
 On September 19th, 2008, US Airways closed its overnight hub at the airport, which was founded in the 1990s by its predecessor, America West Airlines.

-However, the so-called Ivanpah Valley Airport project was put into question when the economic recession hit in 2007, resulting in a reduction in passenger numbers.
+However, with the onset of the economic recession in 2007 and the resulting drop in passenger numbers, the so-called Ivanpah Valley Airport project was called into question.
 To handle potential growth in the region over the next century, a new airport would be built between Las Vegas and the Vanpah Valley.

 A city known for gambling, shopping, fine dining, entertainment and nightlife as well as a top destination for business conferences and trade fairs and a global leader in hospitality.
 Numerous restaurants, cafés, bars, cocktail lounges, fast food shops and snack bars are located around the airport.